 Destination Dawgs participant to be on Times Square billboard - August 29, 2017

-The application period for our next cohort (to begin in January 2020) will be from mid-March through May 2019.
+The application period for our next cohort (to begin in January 2020) will be from March 1st through May 15th, 2019.
 Please email email@example.com for further information.
 We will hold our Spring information session in early March.

 The application listed on this website is for reference only, and is not updated.

 (Tuition and fees model the current UGA structure for the applicable term and are subject to change.)